pierrejay/esp32-tailbridge/README.md

 - **Scalability**:
   - 30+ ESP32 devices on the smallest servers (1~5 €/month)
   - Easy to scale across multiple servers: proxies are transparent to other Tailscale devices
+- **Transparency**:
-- **Transparency**: Other machines in your Tailnet see the ESP32 devices as direct Tailscale nodes
+  - Other machines in your Tailnet see the ESP32 devices as direct Tailscale nodes.
+  - The Tailscale configuration in each namespace is totally independent & only relies on the auth key provided during commissioning, which means it can even expose Tailscale routes without having access to their host account.
+There's no dependency on the server's Tailscale login, so a single proxy could theoretically serve ESP32 devices across multiple users/organizations using their respective auth keys.
 - **Firewall-friendly**: Works through NAT and restrictive firewalls
 - **Low overhead**: Minimal resource requirements on the ESP32